Small Hazard-free Transducers: Introduction

+Note that every Boolean function $f\colon \IB^n\rightarrow\IB^m$ can (essentially) be realized by a deterministic finite-state transducer.
+A simple implementation could read the entire input string $x$ and output $f(x)$ on the reception of the last input symbol.
+This approach, however, requires an exponential number of states $|S|\in\BO(2^n)$ to memorize the input.
 Accordingly, it is of interest to consider \emph{small} transducers.
-In particular, essential basic operations, like addition, $\max$, and $\min$, can be implemented by constant-size transducers.
-However, there is more to the task than providing hazard-free circuits for such operations.
+In particular, important basic operations, like addition, $\max$, and $\min$, can be implemented by constant-size transducers.